dbddqy/machine_perception/demo3.1_validate_in_process_scan/detection/result/performance.md

 ## **Realsense 415 (camera fixed on tripod)**

-Same workflow, expect that ICP is no longer required.
+Same workflow, except that ICP is no longer required.

 | Number of frames | Estimated radius |     Error      |
 | :--------------: | :--------------: | :------------: |